How is Zeffy free?

 501(c)(3) vs 501(c)(4): Understanding the Key Differences [2024]

 There are several types of nonprofits to consider when starting one from the ground up.
-A nonprofit is an umbrella term for different tax-exempt organizations classified by the Internal Revenue Service (IRS) based on their purpose and activities.
+A nonprofit is an umbrella term for different tax-exempt organizations classified by the Internal Revenue Service (IRS) based on purpose and activities.

 Two stand-out categories that constitute the majority of nonprofits are Section 501(c)(3) and 501(c)(4) of the Internal Revenue Code.
 Both nonprofit types have unique restrictions, pros, and cons suitable for different nonprofit causes.

-We have compared 501(c)(3) vs 501(c)(4) in detail to help you apply for the most appropriate status.
+We have compared 501(c)(3) vs 501(c)(4) in detail to help you apply for the most appropriate exempt status.

-What is a 501(c)(3) Nonprofit?
+What is a 501(c)(3) Nonprofit Organization?

 Although exempt from federal taxes, 501(c)(3) organizations must pay employee income taxes and social security payments.
+They may be operated primarily as private foundations or public charities and no earnings can go to a private shareholder, individual, or board members.

 To qualify under section 501(c)(3), an organization must be involved in IRS-approved activities, which include: